beckn/developer-docs/content/FoodAndBeverage.md

 ---
 title: "Food And Beverage"
 metaTitle: "Developer Documentation"
-metaDescription: "Documentation for developers of the Beckn Ecosystem"
+metaDescription: "Documentation for developers of the Beckn ecosystem"
 ---

 # Introduction